agenkit/GHost/setup/basic.md

 [^?]: Consider using PCIe splitters if you don't have enough slots.
 Keep in mind that expensive PLX chips won't help for concurrent use, so I'd avoid them for GHost.

-[^raid0]: Using **RAID 0 is highly discouraged** unless you do extremely regular backups, or you just plain don't care about your data.
+[^raid0]: Using **RAID 0 is highly discouraged** unless you do regular backups (or don't care about that data).
+That said, modern NVMe drives usually fail to read-only mode, letting you retrieve the data, whose loss is thus highly unlikely.
+  Do as you wish, but good backups of a RAID 0 NVMe should be safe enough for personal use, if you can live with some down time once a decade if/when it fails (it never did for me, as drives get replaced well before EoL).

 [^xfs]: